 What then should you do to access your important data again?
 Here is a comprehensive guide.

-Common Reasons For Why Your USB Drive is Not Showing Files and Folders
+Common Reasons Why Your USB Drive May Not Show Files and Folders

 There are many reasons why a USB drive may not be showing any files and folders.
 Here are the most common ones: